The 7th Annual Utah Treasure Hunt has arrived!

 Trails Utah works to protect, connect, and improve trail access across Utah by helping move trail projects from idea to reality.

-Did you know that John and Dave fund the $25,000 prize themselves each year?
-It’s truly their passion project.
+Did you know that before this year’s treasure hunt, John and Dave funded the $25,000 prize themselves each year?
+It’s pretty cool to see their passion project turn into a hunt attempted by more than 100,000 people each year.

-Sponsorships offer a unique way to join the fun—like the video hint reveals from Element United and First Class Fireplace, which reached 70,000+ highly engaged followers who rewatch every frame for hidden clues.
+They’ve sure come a long way since offering unique ways for sponsors to join in the fun—like the video clue reveals from Element United and First Class Fireplace, which reached 70,000+ highly engaged followers who rewatch every frame for hidden clues.

 If your company wants to get involved, send John (@onthejohn) or Dave (@the.cline.fam) a direct message on Instagram.